oceanprotocol/docs/infrastructure/compute-to-data-minikube.md

 #### Run the IPFS host (optional)

-To store the results and the logs of the C2D jobs, you can use either an AWS S3 bucket or IPFS.&#x20;
+To store the results and the logs of the C2D jobs, you can use either an AWS S3 bucket or IPFS.

 In case you want to use IPFS you need to run an IPFS host, as presented below.